telerik/winforms-docs/richtexteditor/features/mail-merge/mail-merge.md

 If you wish to save the document as a template, you can do so by executing the **SaveFileCommand** from the application menu in the ribbon bar.

->note The merge fields are persisted only in XAML and docx.
+>tip The merge fields are persisted only in XAML and docx.
 >

 In the end, you can fulfill the mail merge from the **MailMerge** button, which executes the **MailMergeCommand**.
 A **SaveFileDialog** dialog will pop up prompting you to choose where you wish to save the document – result of mail merge and in what file format.